320 kilometres (straight line) ENE of Perth.

 Kodjerning Well is near a low lying rock by the same name within a few metres of the road and is fenced and signposted.

-Kodjerning Well is fenced and in good condition.
+Kodjerning Well is fenced and in good condition, having been refurbished in June 2021.

 Hunt’s party constructed this well in 1865.
 He recorded: